Trump administration cuts reach FDA employees in food safety, medical devices and tobacco products

 FDA inspectors are responsible for overseeing thousands of food, drug, tobacco and medical device facilities worldwide, though the AP reported last year that the agency faced a backlog of roughly 2,000 uninspected drug facilities that hadn’t been visited since before the pandemic.

-The agency’s inspectors force have also been criticized for not moving faster to catch recent problems at plants that make infant formula, baby food and eyedrops.
+The agency’s inspection force have also been criticized for not moving faster to catch recent problems involving infant formula, baby food and eyedrops.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Science and Educational Media Group and the Robert Wood Johnson Foundation.
 The AP is solely responsible for all content.